Psych-Out

 The total runtime of Psych-Out is 101 minutes (1h 41m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 4.9/10, and global collection metrics, Psych-Out stands as a challenging project for the creators.
-It remains an essential piece of the 1968 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 4.9/10, and global performance metrics, Psych-Out is classified as a AVERAGE.
+It remains an essential part of the 1968 cinematic calendar.

 Frequently Asked Questions